 Home-raised pups.
-Our puppies are whelped and raised in our home, under foot and are well socialized with adults, children, cats, the other dogs and are quite accustomed to household noises.
+Our puppies are whelped raised in our home, under foot and are well socialized with adults, children, cats, other dogs and are quite accustomed to household noises.
 Dogs raised in a home environment are a lot different than puppies raised in a kennel!

 Healthy, well-tempered puppies.
 We breed for the "total dog" with an emphasis on health and temperament.

 Money Back Guarantee.
 We offer a money back guarantee for the first year of life and not just a "blanket" puppy replacement.